ustaxcourt/ef-cms/docs/test-plan.md

 #### Engineer
 * Writing and ensuring automated testing are executed successfully
 * Log and categorize all issues found during planned and unplanned testing in Flexion ZenHub
-* Log and categorize all issues found during planned and unplanned testing in Flexion ZenHub

 #### UX Designer
 * Writing test cases and scripts to be used by both Flexion and Tax Court for manual functional testing